rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 #### Inner disc florets functionally male and outer disc florets bisexual

 In this state the florets towards the outer edge of the capitulum are bisexual (both fertile stamens and ovaries will be present) and the florets towards the inside of the capitulum appear bisexual but have infertile ovaries which abort and do not produce fertile seed.
 When in flower before fruiting it may be difficult to determine whether the female reproductive organs are fertile.
-Consequently, taxa that technically match this state are also scored as having all florets bisexual.
+Consequently, to help avoid misidentification taxa that technically match this state are also scored as having all florets bisexual.

 #### Inner disc florets functionally male and outer disc florets female

 In this state the florets towards the outer edge of the capitulum are female without stamens and the florets towards the inside of the capitulum appear bisexual but have infertile ovaries which abort and do not produce fertile seed.
 When in flower before fruiting it may be difficult to determine whether the female reproductive organs are fertile.
-Consequently, taxa that technically match this state are also scored as having inner disc florets bisexual and outer disc florets female.
+Consequently, to help avoid misidentification taxa that technically match this state are also scored as having inner disc florets bisexual and outer disc florets female.

 #### Inner disc florets functionally female and outer disc florets female

 In this state the florets towards the outer edge of the capitulum are female without stamens and the florets towards the inside of the capitulum appear bisexual but have infertile stamens that do not produce fertile pollen.
-Consequently, taxa that technically match this state are also scored as having inner disc florets bisexual and outer disc florets female.
+Determining that the inner florets are functionally female can be difficult, so to help avoid misidentification taxa that technically match this state are also scored as having inner disc florets bisexual and outer disc florets female.
 This state occurs only in the alpine *Ewartia nubigena* and the introduced *Petasites pyrenaicus*.

 #### Inner disc florets bisexual outer disc florets neuter